Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/dev-reg.md

 3. Fill out the registration form and click **Create Account**.

    You should receive an email to confirm your email address.
 Click the verification link in the email.

-5. After you have confirmed your email, you will be asked to set a password for your account.
+5. Set a password for your account.

     After you have confirmed your email address and set a password, you’ll be able to log into the Dev Portal once your account admin has approved your request.